After years of shaving my legs and then epilating I’ve found myself wondering how to prevent ingrown hairs.

 For men, the right way to shave is with the grain.
 They should shave in the direction of the hair growth in order to avoid getting ingrown hairs and razor burns.

-Women can shave their legs in the opposite direction without any worries.
+Women can shave their legs in the opposite direction.
 Another thing that might cause hairs to grow under the skin is shaving with a dull blade.

 It’s best to change your razor or the cartridge frequently.
 It’s also a good shaving tip that saves you from nicks.